algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-As none of the team members are graphic designers and that a logo could be quite difficult to design, it was decided to use an AI ([DeepAI](https://deepai.org)) to generate our logo.
+As none of the team members are graphic designers and a logo could be quite difficult to design, it was decided to use an AI ([DeepAI](https://deepai.org)) to generate our logo.

 The first selection was generated with a prompt containing information about the project and chart colors.
 DeepAI returned these six: